odysseyindia/tineye-js/README.md

 Use the verify page to delete those images which have been claimed as a stock image.
 The image is actually not deleted but moved to the folder called "deleted" in the static folder.

+## references
+[Hugo](https://gohugo.io/) is one of the most popular open-source static site generators.
+With its amazing speed and flexibility, Hugo makes building websites fun again.

-Courtesy [Marcin Mierzejewski](https://mrmierzejewski.com/) for the Hugo console theme.
+[Marcin Mierzejewski](https://mrmierzejewski.com/) for the Hugo console theme.